 Go to Altinn reporting

 You must have been granted access in Altinn in order to complete and submit the questionnaire.
+You can either request authorization for an access package, or for a single service.
 Several people may be granted access to the same questionnaire, but Statistics Norway (SSB) recommends that they do not work in the questionnaire at the same time.

 Your answers are valuable